-- 4. The student may not receive payment or any other form of remuneration for his/her performance of the community service hours in order to be eligible to count toward his/her expulsion reduction. - 5.
+4. The student may not receive payment or any other form of remuneration for his/her performance of the community service hours in order to be eligible to count toward his/her expulsion reduction.

 The student will be provided with a "Volunteer Community Service Program" form.
 The student must provide these forms to an individual in charge of the organization for which he/she is performing community service, and said individual must attest to the type of community service the student has performed, the number of hours he/she performed and the date, time and location those hours were performed.
 The individual attesting to such information must include contact information so the District may contact said individual to verify the information set forth on the form if/when deemed necessary by the District.
-It is strongly suggested that the student periodically submit these forms to the building principal of his/her home school prior to the end of the expulsion period to ensure the community service hours he/she is performing are eligible to be applied toward his/her discipline consequence reduction. - G. (MIDDLE SCHOOL/HIGH SCHOOL) SCHOOL-BASED JUVENILE PROBATION PROGRAM A school-based probation officer supervises the probation students with the focus on developing and implementing treatment and behavioral goals as designed with the student, parents, and the school.
-In addition, supervision includes compliance with court-ordered conditions and response to behavioral problems as reported by the school.
-School-based probation officers are regular members of the Student Assistance Program (SAP).
-As a member of the SAP team, the school-based probation officer works closely with other team members with regard to probation clients. - H. SCHOOL WIDE POSITIVE BEHAVIOR SUPPORT PLAN A school-based program in which a school may elect to participate which reinforces positive behavior.
+It is strongly suggested that the student periodically submit these forms to the building principal of his/her home school prior to the end of the expulsion period to ensure the community service hours he/she is performing are eligible to be applied toward his/her discipline consequence reduction.

+- G. SCHOOL WIDE POSITIVE BEHAVIOR SUPPORT PLAN - A school-based program in which a school may elect to participate which reinforces positive behavior.
 The intent is to create a positive environment of high expectations where students learn to be respectful, responsible and safe.
-If implemented in a school, the School Wide Positive Behavior Support Plan will be implemented in conjunction with supplemental aspects of Restorative Practices, Responsive Classrooms, Trauma Sensitive Classrooms and/or Truama Informed Schools.
-One or more of these programs MAY be implemented in a school.
+If implemented in a school, the School Wide Positive Behavior Support Plan will be implemented in conjunction with supplemental aspects of Restorative Practices, Responsive Classrooms, Trauma Sensitive Classrooms and/or Trauma Informed Schools.
+One or more of these programs MAY be implemented in a school. - H. McKINNEY-VENTO/HOMELESSNESS - The McKinney-Vento Homeless Assistance Act can help provide school stability for students who do not have a permanent home and are: - Staying with friends or family because of lost housing - Living in a shelter, including transitional programs. - Staying in motels because you cannot get your own home. - Living on the streets, in a car, van, tent or other nonpermanent structure.